Jody Firth: 2013

 On 16 April 2013, United Autosports announced that Firth would be replacing the injured Richard Meins for the rest of the British GT season, partnering Mark Blundell in a McLaren MP4-12C GT3.
 In Firth's first race of the season, he retired from the event, held at Rockingham.
 He and Blundell retired once more in the following round, held at Silverstone, after four laps.
 Firth's first finish of the season came in the first race of the Snetterton round, an eighth place, whilst he and Geddie followed this up with a fifteenth-place finish in race two.
 In the next race, held at Brands Hatch, the pair completed 34 laps before retiring.
 Firth finished joint-26th in the GT3 driver's standings, level with David and Godfrey Jones.

 24 Hours of Le Mans results

 2018

 Firth was jailed by Leeds Combined Court for money laundering in July 2018.
+He was sentenced to 5 years and 4 months in prison and disqualified as a company director for 5 years.